Orchestra-Labs/symphony-osmosis/README.md

    symphonyd start --home=$HOME/.symphonyd/validator1
    ```

-These steps ensure the proper setup and execution of LocalOsmosis for your use.
+These steps ensure the proper setup and execution of LocalSymphony for your use.